 Emma Seely, '18, is writing poetry this summer with people she meets on the streets of Philadelphia, as part of her Summer Scholars project under the mentorship of Tom Coyne, M.F.A., associate professor of English.
 Read more about Emma here.

-Katherine Grygo, '16, will enter the M.A. program in Global Strategic Communications at Georgetown University in fall 2017.
+Katherine Grygo, '16, will enter the M.A. program in Communication, Culture, and Technology at Georgetown University in fall 2017.
 She is currently the program coordinator at the Nonproliferation Policy Education Center in Washington, D.C.